olumpeter/web-projects/9-links-task-1-whales/README.md

-## Links - Task 1: Implementing hyperlinks in HTML.
+## Links - Task 1: Implementing hyperlinks in HTML

 This first task covers some link basics: